Linaro/lava/doc/content/technical-references/state-machine.md

 ### Health

-* *Unknown*: default value that will be overriden when the job is finished.
+* *Unknown*: default value that will be overridden when the job is finished.
 * *Complete*: the job was able to finish
 * *Incomplete*: the job was not able to dinish
 * *Canceled*: the test job was canceled.